 Incorporating our Christian Values, Learning Gems and pedagogical principles our vision for the curriculum can be found below.
-Please see below for the 'Discovery Curriculum Maps' for Willow, Juniper, Cedar and Acacia Class for 2018-2019.
+Please see below for the 'Discovery Curriculum Maps' for Willow, Oak, Cedar and Acacia Class for 2019-2020.

 Underpinning every lesson, these core values support curriculum delivery:

 Discovery Curriculum Mapping

 Term 1: Willow